AkashMondal0/Sky-Chat-App-Expo/readme.md

 # Sky Chat Android App

-This is a real time chat application developed using Expo React Native and Nodejs.
-It has features like Whatsapp, Realtime Chat, and Push messages, upload status and share photo with your friends.
+This is a real-time chat application developed using Expo React Native and Nodejs.
+It has features like WhatsApp, Realtime Chat, Push messages, upload status, and share photos with your friends.

 ## Tech Stack